All Episodes

 Like, for example, this just came out.

-I guess Susan Rice joined the board of directors at Netflix, and I guess the Obamas, didn't they strike some deal with Netflix a while back?
+And I guess the Obamas, didn't they strike some deal with Netflix a while back?

 Barack and Michelle Obama.

-And I don't think this has anything to do with with what I'm about to say, but I'm just pointing it out.
+And I don't think this has anything to do with what I'm about to say, but I'm just pointing it out.

 I don't care that they work there.

-They have programs that I choose to watch, and some I choose not to watch.
+They have programs that I choose to watch and some I choose not to watch.

 But ultimately, I don't have to watch at all.

-I can't, I have no way of crawling through the air and grabbing 15 million of you at once and saying, listen to the show now.
+I have no way of crawling through the air and grabbing 15 million of you at once and saying, listen to the show now.

 It's on.